-The original transcript of Record on Appeal, Report of Proceedings and all Exhibits or the Certificate in Lieu of record are generally due in the Appellate Court 62 days after date of filing the Notice of Appeal.
+The electronic transcript of Record on Appeal, Report of Proceedings and all Exhibits are generally due in the Appellate Court 62 days after date of filing the Notice of Appeal.
 Exceptions to this rule are as follows:

 *Expedited child custody or visitation appeal - 35 days.
 Refer to Supreme Court Rule 311

 Other types of appeals have different date requirements.
 Please make sure you you adhere to the dates in the Supreme Court Rule governing the type of appeal you are filing.
 If there are no additional charges, the record will be forwarded to you or the Appellate Court, whichever your request is in this matter.
 In the event of additional costs, it will be forwarded upon receipt of payment of said costs.

 The docketing statement should be completed and forwarded to the Appellate Court along with a $50.00 check made payable to Clerk of the Appellate Court.
 The docketing statement is due in the Appellate Court within 14 days of filing the Notice of Appeal with our office.

 Once your docketing statement is received at the Appellate Court, you will receiving a Briefing Schedule of all the due dates for the record on appeal.